Cosmic Consciousness

 Episode 8 (22 Mar 2026)

-disciplines.
+This discussion shows the failure of one universal mathematical "language" resulting in a fragmentation of discourses and multipledisciplines.
 The latter are empowered to construct the environment in accordance with their mathematical definitions and thus increase the power to use the constructed material reality as means for novel constructs: here we have progress.
 Finally, to regard everything "objectively", including humans, the latter were also redefined in terms of diverse disciplines--physiology, biology, chemistry, genetics.

 Episode 3 (8 Feb 2026)